Bluucaat/Suit21/readme.md

 ## Introduction

 Suit 21 is based on a classic card game where players attempt to score exactly 21 points in a single suit.
-This version includes:
-- Single-player or multiplayer mode (2 to 6 players)
-- Option to play against a computer
-- Automatic selection of the most beneficial Ace value for players (1 or 11)

-## Game Rules
+This code follows the MVC Design Pattern.

+- **Setup**:
-- **Setup**: Each player is dealt five cards from a shuffled standard deck.
+    - Each player is dealt five cards from a shuffled standard deck.
+- **Objective**:
-- **Objective**: Obtain a hand of cards that totals exactly 21 points.
+    - Obtain a hand of cards that totals exactly 21 points.
 - **Card Values**:
     - Number cards (2-10) are worth their face values.
     - Picture cards (Jack, Queen, King) are worth 10 points.